jkmnt/grafana_python_backend_plugin/README.md

 Since Grafana backend plugins are running as separate processes and communicating via gRPC, they could be coded in any language with gRPC support.
-Or so they say ) So let's code it coded in Python.
+Or so they say ) So let's code it in Python.

 The protobuf definitions are hosted in https://github.com/grafana/grafana-plugin-sdk-go/ so it should be the simple matter of compiling them for python and firing gRPC server.